wanghaisheng/responsive-landing-page-starter/content/blog/en/making-video-calls-using-opentok-and-flutter.md

 ---
-title: "Making Video Calls Using Vonage Video And Flutter "
+title: "Making Video Calls Using Vonage Video and Flutter "
 description: Let's take a closer look at a Vonage Video Flutter app that allows us to make video calls
 author: igor-wojda